danferps/my-bg-blog/README.md

 ## AI-Generated Images

 All images on this blog, including game covers and thematic illustrations, were created with the help of AI technologies.
 These images are designed to capture the essence of each game and contribute visually to our content.

+## BEM Methodology

+We utilize the BEM methodology for naming our CSS classes.
+BEM stands for Block Element Modifier and is a methodology that helps you to create reusable components and better structure your CSS.
+By following BEM, we ensure that our styles are modular, which makes the website easier to update and maintain.

 ## Contributions